-2 The gap analysis lists elements of a Grid that are candidates for management, and hence need to 3 provide manageability interfaces.
-The list is intended to be used to identify the types of

-4 management actions that need to be possible, and the set of common manageability interfaces

-5 that are required.
-Some interfaces are expected to be defined already, while others will need to 6 be specified.
-The list is derived in part from the first version of the OGSA document.
+The gap analysis lists elements of a Grid that are candidates for management, and hence need to provide manageability interfaces.
+The list is intended to be used to identify the types of management actions that need to be possible, and the set of common manageability interfaces that are required.
+Some interfaces are expected to be defined already, while others will need to be specified.
+The list is derived in part from the first version of the OGSA document (as submitted to the GGF editor in July, 2004).

-7 The OGSA capabilities are still being defined, as are many of their underlying specifications, and 8 in some areas work has not progressed sufficiently to allow the analysis of their manageability to 9 be completed.
-There are also cases where specifications have been completed, but it is not clear 10 that they will be adopted.
-In such cases the gap analysis will point out items for which future 11 analysis is required.
+The OGSA capabilities are still being defined, as are many of their underlying specifications, and in some areas work has not progressed sufficiently to allow the analysis of their manageability to be completed.
+There are also cases where specifications have been completed, but it is not clear that they will be adopted.
+In such cases the gap analysis will point out items for which future analysis is required.

-12 5.1 Base Manageability (Infrastructure Services)
+5.1 Base Manageability (Infrastructure Services)